Teacher Training Program on Coding and Data Analysis

 For more information, please contact us.

-We are also working with Planet Lab, a network for sharing and disseminating science curricula, to reach teachers and students in Chicago Public Schools.
+We also work with Planet Lab, a network for sharing and disseminating science curricula, to reach teachers and students in Chicago Public Schools.